Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Check your application registration card (ARC) from the Home Office to see your right-to-work status.
 If it states ‘work permitted’, you have the right to work in the UK.

-Sometimes, you are only allowed to do certain job types, such as shortage occupations.
+Sometimes, you can only do certain job types, such as shortage occupations.
 In such a case, your ARC reads ‘SOL.’

 To prove your right to work in the job you’re applying for, you must provide either of the following:

-- A letter from the Home Office saying you have the right to work in that capacity.
+• A letter from the Home Office saying you have the legal right to work in that capacity.

 You can prove your right to work using your social security card for the shortage occupation option.